mishanwong/mishanwong/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m currently a software engineer at Supply Hound, Inc.
+- Currently looking for an early career software engineer role (2 years experience).
-- Fun-Fact: I was a product manager and an investment professional before becoming a software engineer.
+- I was a product manager and an investment professional before becoming a software engineer.
 - How to reach me: __mishan.wong@gmail.com__

 ---